 The AP 2050 sets out six outcomes to assist Auckland in addressing the challenges of high population growth and environmental degradation.
 This includes an outcome focused on the environment and cultural heritage, which amongst other things, seeks to direct Aucklanders to protect and care for the natural environment.
-This outcome acknowledges that climate change is an emergency for the region that requires transformational change in how we live, work and travel and also warrants consideration of bolder initiatives, such as retreating from some coastal areas.
+This outcome acknowledges that climate change is an emergency for the region that requires transformational change regarding how we live, work and travel and also warrants consideration of bolder initiatives, such as retreating from some coastal areas.

 AP 2050 identifies and maps areas where communities and infrastructure are at risk of sea-level rise, as well as areas that have opportunities for improved environmental outcomes.
-AP 2050 identifies that the Manukau Harbour East area contains some low-lying areas that are vulnerable to sea-level rise (Penrose to Onehunga shoreline); is subject to environmental pressure from traffic emissions and greenhouse gases; and contains at-risk roading and rail infrastructure.
+AP 2050 identifies that the Pahurehure Inlet area contains at-risk roading and rail infrastructure; and is subject to environmental pressure from traffic emission, greenhouse gases, poor water quality and ecological habitats.
 In particular, the existing risk associated with environmental pressure on the Manukau Harbour is identified.
-This highlights the need and importance of the development of the SAPs.
+This highlights the need for and importance of the development of the SAPs.